sfarmani/sfarmani.github.io/md/vps-hostbot.md

 ## Locations available
 Before you choose any VPS, first make sure that the VPS has the locations you are looking for.
 To research, a simple google search is all that is required.

-Using Digital Ocean as an example, searching up "Digital Ocean data center locations" will bring you to this [page](https://docs.digitalocean.com/products/platform/availability-matrix/).
-You can then replace Digital Ocean with any other VPS you had in mind.
+Using Linode as an example, searching up "Linode data center locations".
+You can then replace Linode with any other VPS you had in mind.

-One of the reasons Digital Ocean is my recommended is because it has a diverse set of locations.
+One of the reasons Linode is my recommended is because it has a diverse set of locations.

 ## OS available
 Most VPS would have the Operating System we will use in this tutorial, but its not a bad thing to just make sure.

 The OS we will use in this tutorial is Ubuntu 18.04

+It is important that we use 18.04 Ubuntu as newer versions do not work.

 ## Pricing
 A Virtual Private Server is a server that has the bare minimum so it shouldn't cost a lot.
-Digital Ocean's lowest VPS costs only `5 USD per month`.
+Linode's lowest VPS costs only `5 USD per month`.

 As a recommendation, you shouldn't be paying anything over `10 USD per month`. `5 USD` is also a good minimum because anything lower could lead to not enough resources for the hostbot to run.